iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Improved link table selection

 Previously when we did `SELECT *` on a link table, it would only return `ECInstanceId`, `ECClassId`, `SourceECInstanceId` and `TargetECInstanceId`.
 It would omit `SourceECClassId` and `TargetECClassId`.
 Those two omitted columns are now included in the query result rows.

+## Cloud storage changes

+The existing beta implementations of cloud storage tile cache ([CloudStorageService]($backend) - [AzureBlobStorage]($backend), [AliCloudStorageService]($backend)) have been deprecated in favor of the [iTwin/object-storage](https://github.com/iTwin/object-storage) project, which exposes a unified cloud-agnostic object storage interface in turn simplifying the setup of Microsoft Azure or S3 based (OSS, MinIO) cloud storage providers.

+[CloudStorageService]($backend) remains to support older frontends, however the new implementation of cloud storage still has to be setup.
+This is done automatically if [IModelHostOptions.tileCacheAzureCredentials]($backend) are used.

+A different cloud provider may be set in [IModelHostOptions.tileCacheStorage]($backend) and `IModelAppOptions.tileAdmin.tileStorage`, which could be any of [the implementations iTwin/object-storage](https://github.com/iTwin/object-storage/tree/main/storage) provides.

 ## Display